How Roblox’s creator accelerator helps the gaming giant build new platform opportunities – TechCrunch

 “The pandemic has been great for most game studios,” developer Gustav Linde tells TechCrunch.
 “Obviously, it’s a very weird time, but the timing was good for us.”

-The Gang Stockholm, a Swedish game development studio co-founded by Linde, has been building branded experiences for clients exclusively on the Roblox platform.
-The team of 12 has used the accelerator to slow down development deadlines and dig into some unique areas of the platform.
+The Gang Stockholm, a Swedish game development studio co-founded by Linde, has been building experiences — largely branded ones for clients, exclusively on the Roblox platform.
+The team of 12 has used the accelerator to slow down development deadlines and dig into some unique areas of the platform as well as focus wholly on their upcoming title, Bloxymon, which they plan to release this year.

 Roblox says that going forward, future Accelerator programs will feature a remote element inspired by the COVID experience.
 The company plans to continue to make its program globally available, with the limitation for now, of English-speaking participants.
 But it’s looking to expand to reach non-English speakers with future programs.

-The fall 2020 Accelerator class graduated in December 2020, and the next Spring class will start in February 2021.
-The applications are being reviewed now with a decision to be finalized soon.
-The next class will have some 40 participants, as is now usual, and Roblox will again aim to diversify the group of participants.
+The fall 2020 Accelerator class graduated in December 2020, and the next spring class will start in February 2021.
+Roblox says they are already in the process of recruiting for their summer 2021 class, which will again have some 40 participants.
+Roblox will again aim to continue diversifying the group of creators.